 The Disability Services Commissioner, appointed under the Disability Act 2006, is the main point for complaints from Victorian people who have a disability about disability services.
 Villamanta continues to support constituents to learn about and use the complaints system.
-Villamanta has met with Commission staff on a number of occasions and provided feedback on how the legislation and system are working and shall continue to do so.
-It will also lobby for appropriate improvements to the system.
 Villamanta has supported a number of clients to access the Commissioner's complaints system during the reporting period.
 The Commissioner is currently also the complaints body for Victorian people wishing to complain about disability services that are funded under the NDIS.